-Some of the actions that the timer switch circuit can initiate include turning off the television after a preset time.
+Some actions that the timer switch circuit can initiate include turning off the television after a preset time.

-For example, when you schedule your television to go off after two hours, immediately you turn it on, the oscillator starts pulsating.
+For example, when you schedule your television to go off after two hours, you immediately turn it on, and the oscillator starts pulsating.

 Once these pulses equal two hours, the timer switch circuit releases a bolt of energy that will turn off the television.